anzelpwj/git_PDLA2019/teaching_materials/exercises.md

 ## Exercise 3: Opening a Pull Request

 Taking the branch opened in exercise 2, create a Pull Request for the branch back to master.
-Tag me (user name `anzelpwj`) in it.
+Tag me (username `anzelpwj`) in it.

 ## Exercise 4: Doing code review